 Same-sex parenting research has been criticized for being biased, but Dr. Perrin said the research team was extremely careful to select only solid, evidence-based research for review.

-Based on nine studies from 1981 to 1994 of 260 children, aged three to 11 years, reared by either heterosexual mothers or lesbian mothers after divorce, the researchers found there was no difference in intelligence of the children, type or prevalence of psychiatric disorders, self-esteem, well-being, peer relationships, or parental stress.
+Based on nine studies from 1981 to 1994 of 260 children, aged three to 11 years, reared by either heterosexual mothers or lesbian mothers after divorce, the researchers found there was no difference in the intelligence of the children, type or prevalence of psychiatric disorders, self-esteem, well-being, peer relationships, or parental stress.
 “The children all had a similar emotional experience with divorce,” she said.

 What they did find was that after divorce children being reared by lesbian mothers had more contact with fathers than children reared by divorced heterosexual mothers, Dr. Perrin said.
 “There are interesting suggestions that these children are more tolerant of differences.”

 A separate longitudinal study of 37 children of 27 divorced lesbian mothers and an equal number of children with divorced heterosexual mothers found no differences in behaviour, adjustment, gender identity, and peer relationships.

 “What is exciting about this study was that they followed the children 11 years later when they became adults,” Dr. Perrin said.
 “But they still found no difference in adjustment, self-esteem, psychiatric or psychological problems, family relationships, or in identifying sexual orientation.”

 Four other large studies of more than 100 couples that evaluated children either born or adopted into families found that same-sex parents were more likely to have contact with extended family for social support as well as a more equal division of labour in the home.
 However, children of same-sex relationships did experience some stigmatization.